BenMcGit/JokeGPT/README.md

-# ChefGPT
+# JokeGPT

-Your culinary creativity companion!
+A certified and digital jokester!

 ## Table of Contents